jacobjpelletier/jacobjpelletier/README.md

 ### 🪴 About Me

+CEO of Yankeedom.io.
+A health-tech company transforming how healthcare workers work.

 📖 **Origin Story**.

 I was raised by a family of carpenters.
 I got a Bachelor's in Nursing from the [University of Connecticut](https://uconn.edu/) in 2013 because I hoped to make an earning helping people.
 I started learning this computer science stuff for fun, and eventually decided to pursue a Bachelor's in CS degree which I graduated from in 2021 from [Central Connecticut State University](https://www.ccsu.edu/cs/).
 I have found this new pursuit fulfilling because I enjoy the process of honing my skills through the creative process of building a thing.